markusait/ethereumSwap/README.md

 ## Testing

+The app uses two development servers.
+A backend server for the API which will also serve the static pages.
+And a react-development server based on webpack which is why the client folder has its own node_modules

+ethereumSwap

+    ├── client
+    │   ├── public
+    │   └── src
+    │       ├── assets
+    │       ├── components
+    │       ├── node_modules
+    │       ├── styles
+    │       └── utils
+    ├── contracts
+    ├── migrations
+    ├── models
+    ├── node_modules
+    ├── routes
+    │   └── api
+    └── test

 You can skip step 1 to 3 by using the blockchain instance at http://ethblockchain.digitpay.de with this Private Key: d60984ec931d45517e170c1a1e48a9ca041a6b9803e4d7cebc1704d8f478b5d0.
 Make sure to the correct host in the truffle.js when doing so.